 Apples, pecans, buckwheat, honey - all the ingredients of autumn combined in a moist dense cake.
 The crunchy and crumbly streusel topping is icing on the cake, literally.
 It's the kind of cake you can have a big slab of for breakfast and not feel too guilty. . . or with your afternoon tea, or packed in your lunch.

-Kitchen Frau Notes: I had buckwheat honey and used that – kinda thought it would go with the buckwheat flour – and it added a complex, slightly molasses kick to the cake.
+Kitchen Frau Notes: I had buckwheat honey and used that - kinda thought it would go with the buckwheat flour - it added a complex, slightly molasses kick to the cake.

 If you keep your nuts in the freezer like I do, make sure to bring the pecans to room temperature before you grind them in the food processor, as they will not grind evenly if still frozen.
 You can thaw them quickly by sticking them on a cookie sheet into the oven at 350°F for 5 minutes.

-Apple Buckwheat Crumble Cake
+Apple Buckwheat Cake with Crumble Topping

 - 2 cups pecans (200gm)